VC++ Directories Property Page (Windows)

 To access the VC++ Directories property page:

-- Right-click on a project node (not the top-level solution) and choose Properties.
+Right-click on a project node (not the top-level solution) and choose Properties to open the Property Pages dialog box.

 VC++ Directories properties apply to a project, not the top-level solution node.
 If you do not see VC++ Directories under Configuration Properties, select a C++ project node in the Solution Explorer window: